Ifycode/Ifycode/README.md

 >
 > I prefer to organize my work on GitHub using Github organizations.
 I also make use of the Github project board a lot.
 GitHub project boards that show what I'm actively working on can be found in the tables below.

+> [!NOTE]
+> Access GitHub project boards using a web browser and not the GitHub mobile app, to see the project board layouts properly.
+GitHub mobile app does not yet support project board at the moment.

 |Project Boards|Description & README|
 |:-- |:--|
 |[MSSE Degree Planner](https://github.com/orgs/Ifycode-Quantic-MSSE/projects/3)| Weekly planning & automated progress tracking for MSSE studies - [open README](https://github.com/orgs/Ifycode-Quantic-MSSE/projects/3?pane=info) |